mesolitica/malaya-speech/session/dia-tts/README.md

         self.model = model
 ```

-So make sure you trimmed first the prefix before load using Dia-TTS library.
+So make sure you trim first the prefix before load using Dia-TTS library.